Key takeaways

 Bottom line

-For those wondering, “Is sildenafil the same as Viagra?” the answer is that they’re chemically identical, but Viagra is marketed as a premium, branded option.
+So, is sildenafil the same as Viagra?
+The active ingredient is chemically identical, but Viagra is marketed as a premium, branded option.
+Here’s what to keep in mind when comparing Viagra vs. sildenafil:

 Both contain the same active ingredient, work the same way, and are equally effective at improving erections and enhancing sexual performance.